github/docs/content/actions/guides/publishing-docker-images.md

 ```

 The above workflow checks out the {% data variables.product.prodname_dotcom %} repository, uses the `login-action` twice to log in to both registries and generates tags and labels with the `metadata-action` action.
-Then the `build-push-action` action build and push the Docker images for both Docker Hub and {% data variables.product.prodname_container_registry %}.
+Then the `build-push-action` action builds and pushes the Docker image to Docker Hub and the {% ifversion fpt %}{% data variables.product.prodname_container_registry %}{% else %}Docker registry{% endif %}.